Inconscientes (band): History

-At late 2006, Extremoduro's frontman Roberto Iniesta declared that he was uninspired and the band wouldn't tour or released new albums.
+At late 2006, Extremoduro's frontman Roberto Iniesta declared that he was uninspired and the band wouldn't tour or release new albums.
 However, Iñaki Antón decided to form a new band parallel to Extremoduro.
 Antón who had recently created his own label Muxik to release albums of new rock bands, he joined to his bandmates Miguel Colino and José Ignacio Cantera and a new rock vocalist, bandmember of Memoria de Pez, Jon Calvo.
 At first, the band would be named as La Inconsciencia de Uoho but later was changed to Inconscientes.
 The album was recorded at Antón's home studio located in Vizcaya and was mastered by Tony Cousins in London (Metropoli Mastering).
 The recording lasted from December 10, 2006 to January 21, 2007.
 Finally their first studio album La Inconsciencia de Uoho was released on February 27, 2007 under Muxik label.
 The tour began on March 16 at the Sagarrondotik Festival in Hernani.
 During their tour, there were collaborations of Juantxu Olano (ex-Platero y Tú, current La Gripe), poet Manolo Chinato and José Alberto Batiz (ex-Fito & Fitipaldis).
 They covered songs of Platero y Tú, Extremoduro and Extrechinato y Tú, in addition to playing their own songs.